-These invasions and intrusions of industrialization are spiritually devastating in the sense that as people lose control over their lives, they stop believing that they have a choice.
+These invasions and intrusions of industrialization are spiritually devastating in the sense that people stop believing that they have a choice.
 With the death of choice, dies the idea that there is a soul.
 With that, dies the idea that there is a world beyond this world.
 And with the death of transcendence, dies the idea of God, and a relationship between soul and God.
-Society now becomes atheistic, simply because you believe that you don’t have a choice because you were indoctrinated to be standardized.
+Society now becomes atheistic, simply because you were standardized by indoctrination.

 AI is just the next step in this spiritual destruction.
 It is not a new thing; it is a progression of a trend that began with industrialization.
-The novelty is that it is deepening the control of humanity, reducing their choices, and standardizing their likes and dislikes, cultures, political, economic, social, and scientific ideologies.
+The novelty is that it is deepening the control of humanity, reducing their choices, and standardizing their likes and dislikes, cultures, and political, economic, social, and scientific ideologies.
 Therefore, there are no “good” vs. “bad” AI.
 It is all bad because when it progresses, humanity is standardized, freedoms are lost, and people lose the sense of choice and spirituality.
 That spiritual decline outstrips whatever material benefits may accrue temporarily.
 And it progresses because people don’t have a spiritual vision for themselves.
 So, they prioritize the material benefits over spiritual well-being and let industrialization gain increasing control over their present lives.

 The Role of Spiritual Education

-This is where spiritual education is important: It tells us that we have a choice, that we are spiritual beings, that despite what our employer, family, friends, and education tell us, we can reject these things.
-Of course, such rejection is very hard, because with passing time, the pressure is constantly mounting.
-The more you succumb to pressures, the more you will lose the willpower to resist them in the future.
+This is where spiritual education is important: It tells us that we have a choice, that we are spiritual beings, and that despite what our employer, family, friends, and education tell us, we can reject these things.
+Of course, such rejection is very hard, because, with the passing of time, the pressure is constantly mounting.
+The more we succumb to pressures, the more we will lose the willpower to resist them in the future.